slevomat/coding-standard/README.md

 `LanguageConstructWithParenthesesSniff` checks and fixes language construct used with parentheses.

+#### SlevomatCodingStandard.ControlStructures.RequireNewWithParenthesesSniff 🔧

+`RequireNewWithParenthesesSniff` checks and fixes "new" used without parentheses.

 #### SlevomatCodingStandard.ControlStructures.DisallowYodaComparison/RequireYodaComparison 🔧

 [Yoda conditions](https://en.wikipedia.org/wiki/Yoda_conditions) decrease code comprehensibility and readability by switching operands around comparison operators forcing the reader to read the code in an unnatural way.